-- Record your work hours on your online timesheet at the end of each work shift.
+- Record your work hours on your online time sheet at the end of each work shift.
 You can also view an approximate number of hours you have remaining for the academic year on the Hub.
-You are not allowed to work beyond your authorized work award.
+You are not allowed to work beyond your authorized student employment award.
 Your assignment will end once you have earned that amount.

 - Discuss any work-related problems or questions you might have with your supervisor.
 If you and your supervisor cannot resolve the problem, contact Student Financial Services.

 You may transfer job assignments from one department to another only after the supervisor to whom you were originally assigned signs a work transfer agreeing to the change.
 Usually a work transfer of all or part of your hours is not a problem.
 However there are times that a supervisor may not release you from your current assignment because your employment is so crucial to that department it would put undue burden on the supervisor, the department or the remaining student employees.

 Work Transfers.
 Transferring hours from one position to another is an online process that begins here.
 Both your current supervisor and new supervisor will need to agree to the transfer.
 Once both supervisors agree to the transfer, then Student Financial Services will enter the change to the system.
 Students will get an email notification that a student employment change has happened.
 The student can see the updated work assignments by logging into The Hub.

 Transferring all or part of assigned hours from one position to another is not permitted until a student and their supervisor(s) have completed the work transfer process.
 Student Financial Services must approve and process the transfer to create a timesheet.
 You can not begin your position until this process is completed.

 Residential Assistants and Additional Work Hours